top of page

 According to the National Institute Of Health nutrition indicates both beneficial and deleterious effects on cognitive aging and brain health.

-An unhealthy diet that is rich in fats and sugars causes inflammation of neurons and inhibits the formation of new neurons.
+An unhealthy diet rich in fats and sugars causes inflammation of neurons and inhibits the formation of new neurons.

-Below is an educational video on how nutrition plays an important role in our lives.
+Below is an educational video on how nutrition plays an important role.

 Fun Facts